atahanozer/GuessNextWord/README.md

 1) Download dl4j-examples project from https://deeplearning4j.org/.

-2) Put these 2 classes in corresponding package and put data files in project root.
+2) Put these 2 classes in the corresponding package and put data files in project root.

 3) Run GuessNextWordRNN.java.